lilo-onwuzu/Email_JSWeek1/readme.md

-	A tool, Node Package Manager(npm) will help us install these dependencies into a new node_modules folder (ignored in git) Another tool Gulp will help us automate these tasks (concatenating, minifying etc) Gulp will perform these tasks depending on the mode (development or production) The final js script will be save it in a new 'build' folder in a file 'app.js' that is linked in our index.html file
+	A tool, Node Package Manager(npm) will help us install these dependencies into a new node_modules folder (ignored in git) Another tool Gulp will help us automate these tasks (concatenating, minifying etc) Gulp will perform these tasks depending on the mode (development or production) The final js script will be save it in a new 'build' folder in a file 'app.js' (ignored in git) that is linked in our index.html file

 #### _Setup/Installation Requirements_
 	Clone this repository